 const marked = { '2022-12-10': { marked: true, dotColor: 'red' }, '2022-12-12': { selected: true, selectedColor: '#aa2222', selectedTextColor: 'yellow' }, '2022-12-13': { marked: true, selected: true, selectedColor: '#222222', selectedTextColor: 'yellow', dotColor: 'white' } };

-Once you use the above definition for marked
+Once you use the definition above for marked

-, you will see the following result:
+, you’ll see the following result:

 The markedDates